Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Premium support.
 * Premium Updates.

 [Contact](https://complianz.io/contact/) us if you have any questions, issues, or suggestions.
-Complianz Privacy Suite (GDPR/CCPA) is developed by [Complianz BV](https://complianz.io).
+Complianz | GDPR Cookie Consent is developed by [Complianz BV](https://complianz.io).

 = Installation =
 * Go to “plugins” in your Wordpress Dashboard, and click “add new”.